 Furthermore, compared to other delivery methods of cannabis such as edibles, cannabis tinctures typically have a longer shelf life.
 And, you guessed it—, tinctures are quite flexible when it comes to getting creative with how you choose to use them.
 You may make your own therapeutic beverages and foods — literally whatever you can think of!

 You may be wondering, “will a cannabis tincture get me high?”
 This all really depends on the potency of your tincture and which cannabinoids are contained in the extract.

 Tetrahydrocannabinol (THC) is the popular cannabinoid found in the cannabis plant, known for producing a psychoactive effect in the body.
-Cannabidiol on the other hand, better known as CBD, is sought after for its therapeutic benefits without producing a ‘high’ sensation.
-Those include anxiety relief, inflammation reduction, pain decrease and many others.
+Cannabidiol, on the other hand, better known as CBD, is sought after for its therapeutic benefits without producing a ‘high’ sensation.
+These include anxiety relief, inflammation reduction, pain decrease, and many others.

 Cannabis Tincture Recipe

 Now the part you’ve been waiting for.
-Tinctures are relatively simple to make; all you need is the necessary ingredients, materials and a little patience!
-We should note, this recipe is for an alcohol-based tincture which is considered to be more effective than the other extraction methods.
+Tinctures are relatively simple to make; all you need is the necessary ingredients, materials, and a little patience!
+We should note, that this recipe is for an alcohol-based tincture which is considered to be more effective than the other extraction methods.

 Below, we list what you will need:

 Glass dropper bottle (preferably dark-colored)